Research Resilience Initiatives

 https://umd.infoready4.com/#freeformCompetitionDetail/2000155

 A support letter from the doctoral advisor shall be included with the nomination outlining the eligibility, need, academic progress, and trajectory of the student.
-If applicable, the letter should also reference a lack of other funding sources that can support the GA
+If applicable, the letter should also reference a lack of other funding sources that can support the GA.

-Award Requirements: Departments are required to track and provide metrics of the awardee, including the number of graduate students supported, the number of graduate students retained or funded on new projects, the number of graduate students who complete degrees following use of this funding and the number of research outputs that occur during or after the bridge funding.
-Outputs include publications, presentations, patents, submitted proposals.
+Award Requirements: Departments are required to track and provide metrics of the awardees, including the number of graduate students supported, the number of graduate students retained or funded on new projects, the number of graduate students who complete degrees following use of this funding and the number of research outputs that occur during or after the bridge funding.
+Outputs include publications, presentations, patents, and submitted proposals.

 Questions on the MPower Junior TTK Faculty Track: